cloud-solutions/zend-sentry/README.md

 - Fix problem introduced by ZF BC break in ZF version 2.5.3 and branch of legacy branch

 #Important Changes
+- 2.2.1: Update to `sentry/sentry` 1.5.0 and `ravenjs` 3.8.0, Fix: Only detach HttpExceptionStrategy if it exists
 - 2.2.0: Update to `sentry/sentry` 0.21.2
 - 2.0.0: New major version for ZF >=2.5.3
 - 1.5.2: Configurable error messages